 Perhaps a woman will come across this and realize this type of treatment isn’t okay, and she doesn’t have to feel alone.

 The names in the following stories have been changed to provide anonymity to those who bravely shared their experiences.

 ‘Lisa’ and her former partner had three children together.
 As a young bride and mother, she felt her relationship dynamic fell into the realm of normal.
 Looking back, she now knows it wasn’t okay.

 “I told him many, many times that I had to wait 6 weeks at least.
 I had had an episiotomy.
 It hurt to pee, poop, sit, stand, be alive, lol.
 All he cared about was his lack of sex.

 “Not my lack of sleep, as I got up with the baby to feed, change, mother.
 Not my lack of comfort with this tear in my vagina.
 But his lack of sex.

 “I really can’t even say how many days went by before his hostile and nasty attitude made him nearly unbearable to live with.
 I ended up giving him head [oral sex].
 Probably daily.
 To shut him up”.

-As well as being a first time mother, Lisa was made to meet her husbands ‘needs’ regardless of how she felt.
+As well as being a first-time mother, Lisa was made to meet her husbands ‘needs’ regardless of how she felt.
 Although she might not have been physically forced into it, his emotional manipulation forced her.
-She either had to live with his angry behaviour or give in to his demands.
-This was a form of abuse, but at the time Lisa didn’t realise it wasn’t okay.
+She either had to live with his angry behavior or give in to his demands.
+This was a form of abuse, but at the time Lisa didn’t realize it wasn’t okay.